The Compassionate Friends Principles

 We have learned through our own experiences that the death of a child, sibling, or grandchild causes a pain that is often best understood by others who have also experienced such a loss.

 We focus on supporting parents, siblings, and grandparents in their journeys through the natural process of grief.
+We define the terms "parent," "sibling", and "grandparent" broadly, welcoming the bereaved from all family units.

 2. The Compassionate Friends believes that bereaved parents, siblings, and grandparents can help each other toward a positive resolution of grief.